wottop/virt-who/README.md

 # make DESTDIR=/usr install
 ```

-You can also create rpm package with:
+You can also create rpm package with something:

 ```
 $ make rpm